7 Best Audio Editing Software for Mac (Free and Paid)

 1. Adobe Audition: Best Overall Audio Editing Software

-I want to start this list by using the most obvious but also the best overall audio editing software that the market has to offer us.
+I want to start this list by using the most obvious and best overall audio editing software that the market has to offer.
 Whether you want to record and edit audio or want to create a background score for your upcoming movie, Adobe Audition can handle all your needs.
 Not only the software has all the features you require from an audio editing program, but it also has multi-track recording and editing capabilities, which is something that we associate with digital audio workstations.
-Adobe Audition is also one of the best audio clean-up and restoration tools on the market.
+Adobe Audition also offers one of the best audio clean-up and restoration tools on the market.
 It supports a ton of plugins which add even more power to the software.
 Whether you want to remove noise with precision or add audio effects, you can find plugins for everything here.

 My favorite feature of the Adobe Audition is its waveform editing environment which allows you to pinpoint the problems and apply necessary adjustments.
 Adobe also brings AI enhanced tools that can make your audio editing life easier.
 For example, there’s an “Auto Ducking” feature that uses Adobe’s AI-based ‘Adobe Sensei’ technology to automatically lower the volume of the background track to make the vocals more pronounced.
 Other features include batch processing of audio files, automatic speech alignment, iXML metadata support, synthesized speech, and more.
 You will also appreciate the clean and user-friendly UI.

 Note that Adobe Audition is a pro audio editing tool, so users who have never used audio editing software before might find it a little difficult at the start.
 That said, Adobe does provide free tutorials for both beginners and experienced users, which should get you started.